 The Committee will continue to oversee the NSF.
 With the recent reauthorization of the America Creating Opportunities to Meaningfully Promote Excellence in Technology, Education, and Science (COMPETES) Act, special attention will be paid to the implementation, execution, and effectiveness of these new programs.
 While supportive of the overall goals of the legislation, there are concerns with several addons, especially those that were added to the bill without the proper legislative process.
+First how the Committee will leak for ways to trim duplicative and unused proess.
 Further, the Committee will look for ways to trim duplicative and unused programs in an effort to maximize available resources.